AdobeDocs/acrobat-pdfl-sdk/src/pages/guides/index.md

-# Acrobat and PDFL SDK Documentation
+# Shared Documentation for the Acrobat and PDFL SDKs

 The Acrobat and PDFL SDKs share the core documentation.